MaverickMetalabs/.github/profile/README.md

 At Maverick Metalabs, we are steadfast in our mission to transform the world through technology.
 Our continuous pursuit of innovation and excellence has led to the creation of several #1 mobile apps on the app store, demonstrating our unwavering commitment to pushing the limits of what is possible.

 ### Contact Us
-For more information about Maverick Metalabs and our projects, visit [Our Website](https://lovemonsternft.com) or follow us on [Twitter](https://twitter.com/lovemonsternft), [Medium](https://medium.com/@lovemonsternft).
+For more information about Maverick Metalabs and our projects, visit [Our Website](https://lovemonsternft.com) or follow us on [Twitter](https://twitter.com/lovemonsternft) and [Medium](https://medium.com/@lovemonsternft).